-New Moon Pads unique design, workmanship, and high quality fabrics give them over twice the life expectancy (10 years) than that of other pads (3 to 5 years), which means they cost less than half as much in the long run.
-Paying for themselves in just 1 to 2 years from the cost of disposables, they can last up to 10 years, which means 8 to 9 years of cost-free menstrual protection every 10 years.
+New Moon Pads unique design, workmanship, and high quality fabrics give them over twice the life expectancy (10 years) than that of other pads, which means they cost less than half as much in the long run.
+Paying for themselves in just 1 to 2 years from the cost of disposables means 8 to 9 years of cost-free menstrual protection every 10 years.
 On average, 10,000 to 15,000 disposable menstrual products would be thrown away over the estimated 40 years from puberty to menopause.
 Compare that to cloth.
 If purchasing 20 to 25 cloth pads every 10 years, only 80 to 100 cloth pads total would be needed.
 Switching to cloth can save thousands of dollars AND disposables from the landfill.
 Plus, save gas and time when you shop online from the comfort of your home.

 LIFETIME SAVINGS CALCULATION